Van Van Wey

 Van Van Wey (July 9, 1924 – July 14, 1991) was a NASCAR Grand National Series driver from West Terre Haute, Indiana, USA.

 Career

-He occasionally drove in the 1954 and 1955 seasons predominantly in his #10 Ford vehicle owned by Ray Fletcher.
+Van Wey occasionally drove in the 1954 and 1955 seasons predominantly in his #10 Ford vehicle owned by Ray Fletcher.

-Van Van's driving experience consisted of 876 laps of racing – the equivalent of 1140.6 mi of racing action.
+Van Wey's driving experience consisted of 876 laps of racing – the equivalent of 1140.6 mi of racing action.
 Starting an average of 40th place and finishing an average of 26th, Wey earned exactly $555 in career winnings ($ when adjusted for inflation).
 One of his notable appearances was at the 1955 Southern 500, one of the most prestigious NASCAR races before the inaugural running of the Daytona 500.
 During his career, Van Wey qualified for all of his races.